catalyzeio/engineering-blog/source/2015-11-26-Deploying-Linux-Virtual-Machines-With-Encrypted-Volumes-In-Azure-Using-Arm-Templates.html.markdown

 ## Disk Encryption in Azure

 Encrypting data at rest is a key component in the Catalyze Platform to ensure HIPAA compliance.
 Moving these encryption tasks to the infrastructure level helps simplify software design higher up the chain.
 We were excited to hear Microsoft announce recently native support for disk encryption in the Azure Cloud.
 Disk encryption in the Azure Cloud relies on the Key Vault resource and a generic Application registered in Active Directory.
 The registered application will need permission to add and access disk encryption keys in the Key Vault.
-Sadly managing Active Directory resources is outside the capabilities of the Azure Resource Manager at this time, but can be manually managed in the old Azure Portal.
+Managing Active Directory resources is outside the capabilities of the Azure Resource Manager at this time, but can be manually managed in the old Azure Portal.

 # Setting up a new Application in the Default Active Directory.